Why Custom Built/Custom Fit Golf Clubs?

 Well let me start by telling you what it isn’t.

 Over the past two or three years every Pro Shop and High Street golf retailer has become a “Custom Fitting Centre”, with the likes of Callaway, TaylorMade, Titleist, Mizuno and Ping all offering this facility and with many of the fitting centres having little or scant knowledge of shaft technology, which for us here at Designer Golf just happens to be the most important component in a golf club.

-The problem of course, as many golfers have found out to their cost, is that the brand of “Custom Fitting” offered by these OEM’s (which incidentally stands for Own Exclusive Manufacture, although none of them actually manufacture anything any longer) does not always provide you with what you thought you had purchased.
+The problem of course, as many golfers have found out to their cost, is that the brand of “Custom Fitting” offered by these OEM’s (Own Exclusive Manufacture) does not always provide you with what you thought you had purchased.
 The reason for this is that the club/clubs you thought you were being “custom fitted” for and were being made specifically for you, were of course already manufactured and assembled in China, or in the case of Titleist, Vietnam.

 So the best you can hope for is half an inch longer, standard or half an inch shorter, with a standard grip and a shaft flex which, if you are lucky, is close to what it should be!
 A recent MyGolfSpy report estimated that at least 50% of Golfers that had been custom fitted were still playing with the wrong shaft?